Applications to become a CÉIM Leader in 2023/24 are now closed. If you have any queries please contact the CÉIM Team at email@example.com

 In the first few weeks of CÉIM, 1st year students may sometimes be hesitant to suggest content to focus on, so student leaders need to be prepared to prompt the 1st year students and to potentially suggest content to cover.
 The student leaders’ role is to devise meaningful and creative ways for 1st year students to gain greater insight into the coursework they wish to focus on.

-For 2022/23 CÉIM leaders, 2.25 days of mandatory training need to be completed.
+For 2023/24 CÉIM leaders, 2.25 days of mandatory training need to be completed.
 All training elements must be completed in full.
 Training will comprise of two parts.
-Part A will comprise of 2 short online workshops during the week of 9 May and 3 hours of self-directed e-learning over the summer.
-Part B will involve 1 day of training between 1-4 September.
-There will also be 2 hours of health and wellbeing training run by the Student Counselling Service.
+Part A will comprise of 2 short online workshops during the week of 8-12 May, 2023 and 3 hours of self-directed e-learning over the summer.
+Part B will involve 1 day of training between 1-3 September, 2023.
+There will also be 2 hours of health and wellbeing training run by the Student Counselling Service during the week of 4 September, 2023.

 Find out more about what CÉIM leader training involves.